Guidelines for PDCs - Priests

 The procedure described in the following pages is outlined in steps and is designed to assist you in your work with your parishioner.
 It consists of at least six meetings over a period of three months; longer if you have more time with regard to the March 1st deadline.
 At the end, you will complete the PDC report, included below.

 You will need a convener (appointed by the Sponsoring Presbyter) and a recorder (appointed by the convener), who will report the committee’s answers to the questions furnished below in the PDC Report.
 This is an exploration and journey in which all members will be involved.
-We encourage you to ask your Rector or Vicar to invite a Commission on Ministry member to meet at least once with the PDC to answer any questions and review the PDC role within the context of the entire ordination process.
+All PDCs, once organized, are required to meet with a member of the Commission on Ministry before beginning their meetings with the candidate.

 General suggestions for all meetings: